vikramkh/course-website-16fa/index.md

 : The grading for the course will consist of:

-    * 35% for homework assignments and the final project
+    * 55% for homework assignments and the final project
-    * 17.5% for each of two midterm exams (2/18 and 4/7)
+    * 10% for each of two midterm exams
-    * 25% for the final
+    * 20% for the final
-    * 5% for recitation attendance.
-Recitation attendance is mandatory.
+    * 5% for attendance of lectures and recitation.

 Late submission policy:

 : The following applies to all homeworks, both written and programming, except
     for the final project, which does not have a late day policy.
-Each student has two free, no-strings-attached "late days" in case of extenuating circumstances.
+Each student has five free, no-strings-attached "late days" in case of extenuating circumstances.
     Homeworks can be submitted at most two days late provided that you have the requisite number of late days.
     If you are out of late days, then you will not be able to submit your homework.
 One